mutaimwiti/node-test-wrapper/README.md

     When making HTTP assertions these methods are the methods that should be triggered.
 Under the hood, they call the respective HTTP methods on the SuperAgent instance.
 This allows for pre-request logic (defined in preRequest()) to be triggered to add any desired behaviors.
-The most common HTTP methods are available out of the box but more can be added as and when the need arises.
+The most commonly used HTTP methods are available out of the box but more can be added as and when the need arises.

 - Use the wrapper on your tests

   - Import the wrapper on your test file
   - Make HTTP assertions via the wrapper
   - Where authentication is required invoke `login()`, `loginRandom()` or `logout()` based on the desired behavior
   - Add any other desired behaviors as functions on the wrapper.
-Invoke the function as and when any behavior is required.
+Invoke the functions as and when the behaviors are required as is the case with authentication

+> Read this [medium article]() for more details on the the solution.

 ### Examples